KonradJuenger/GH_toolpaths/README.md

 #### Features FDM

 - Variable layer height and vase mode slicing.
-- Automatic extrusion width and volume-based flow modes.
+- Automatic extrusion width calculation and volume-based extrusion modes.
 - Generator Components for infill and walls
 - Modulators: Per-vertex control of extrusion prarmeters like flow, speed, etc
 - Masking: Filters to isolate modulator effects to specific sections of a toolpath.